 The process starts with the subject.
 It can be a model, a product, a service, anything.
 The other elements should be used to support it.
 Magnification of the shot comes next.
 For example, if you are shooting for a clothing brand, you need to take a full-length shot.
 If you are shooting for makeup, you have to take a close-up shot.
 The background is a very important aspect of any picture.
 It enables you to complete the image.

-Planning the Frame
+Planning the Fashion Frames

-Unlike Landscape photography, in fashion, you design a shot and accordingly go about models, magnification, poses, lighting, etc. The kind of lights, the distance at which they are placed, the shutter speed, the aperture etc. everything makes for the final frame.
+Unlike Landscape photography, in Fashion Frames, you design a shot and accordingly go about models, magnification, poses, lighting, etc. The kind of lights, the distance at which they are placed, the shutter speed, the aperture etc. everything makes for the final frame.
 Keep in mind two key factors, the amount of light and the expected temperature of the image.
 Also, in the post-production, temperature and tones of the picture should be adjusted accordingly to justify the picture.

 Choosing the Tone